camfruss/breadrx/README.md

 The proof is in the crumb?

 #### TODO
-- [ ] Create labeled dataset of images
+- [ ] Create labeled dataset of images # finish by Monday
-  - [ ] Download all images (work on imgur downloads)
+  - [ ] refactor image parsing code
-  - [ ] organize the data into 2 folders: images + metadata using narrative select
-  - [ ] Connect to OpenAI API to determine whether over or under proofed
+  - [ ] Connect to OpenAI API to determine whether over or under proofed + strength
   - [ ] Upload to HuggingFace

 - [ ] Develop CNN architecture & train on Google colab Pro with CUDA.
-Just try smaller dataset first with PyTorch
+Just try smaller dataset first with PyTorch + MLFlow

 - [ ] Add bias-variance tradeoff to determine whether more data would improve accuracy
 - [ ] Evaluate model & create image heatmap to understand how model looks at image
-- [ ] Fine-tune an existing model and compare accuracy
-- [ ] Keep GitHub repository updated

 - [ ] Build a simple website where user can upload image of their bread for the classifier
 - [ ] Deploy model using Onnx Runtime
 - [ ] Host website on DigitalOcean
+- [ ] Clean up GitHub repo
+  - [ ] make from_scratch/data csv body comments proper json format then adjust openai_labels to match this change

 ## Overview